Draft-Zero-Podcast/dz-transcripts/README.md

 This repository stores the WebVTT transcripts for [Draft Zero: a screenwriting podcast](http://www.draft-zero.com).

 Transcripts are  generated using Google Speech-to-Text in WebVTT format.
-Extens They are then manually edited to provide shownotes.
+We are using crowd-sourcing to correct transcripts where appropriate.

-Updates will be propogated to YouTube and other delivery platforms.
+Updates will be propogated to [YouTube](https://www.youtube.com/channel/UCIEz5b9FMNa7Tj8DkcJQWRA) and other delivery platforms.

 All enquiries to ask@draft-zero.com